 The great theologian Jerome (347–420 AD) wrote, “Many things in sacred Scripture…are said in accordance with the opinion of the time in which the events took place, rather than in accordance with the actual truth of the matter.”

-An important document called the Muratorian Fragment (ca. 190 AD) aids us in distinguishing between apocryphal books and those which were later incorporated into the NT.
+An important document called the Muratorian Fragment (ca. 190 AD) aids us in distinguishing between apocryphal books and those which were later incorporated into the New Testament.

-Note that Roman Catholic Bibles include apocryphal works not accepted by Protestants.
+Note that Roman Catholic Bibles include apocryphal works not accepted by most Protestants.

 Just as the Mishnah and Talmud aid us in grasping the world-view of Jewish people from the time of Jesus, Greco-Roman works enable us to comprehend how Gentiles from that era thought and behaved.

 Often their understanding of the world and society was distinct from ours.
-Therefore, the way they heard and understood what the biblical authors were writing occasionally differs from how we understand the NT at first glance.
+Therefore, the way they heard and understood what the biblical authors were writing occasionally differs from how we understand the New Testament at first glance.

 Learning about these cultural influences clears up many of the perplexing questions which arise while reading Scripture.